Aérospatiale Ludion: Development

-The unusual powerplant consisted of a monofuel de-composition chamber fed with pressurised isopropyl nitrate (AVPIN), ignited by a catalyst.
-The high pressure gasses produced in the de-composition chamber were fed to two augmentor tubes, built by Bertin, either side of the pilots seat, angled slightly outwards.
-As the gasses entered the augmentor tubes through rocket nozzles, thrust was augmented by inducing airflow through the ducts which acted as aero-thermo-dynamic ducts, due to the heat and kinetic energy added to the flow through the ducts, and the carefully shaped exhaust nozzles.
+The Ludion featured an unconventional powerplant, which consisted of a monofuel de-composition chamber fed with pressurised isopropyl nitrate (AVPIN) and ignited by a catalyst.
+The high pressure gasses produced in the de-composition chamber were fed to a pair of augmentor tubes, positioned at either side of the pilot's seat and angled slightly outwards.
+As the gasses entered the augmentor tubes through rocket nozzles, thrust was augmented by inducing airflow through the ducts which functioned as aero-thermo-dynamic ducts, due to the heat and kinetic energy added to the flow through the ducts, and the carefully shaped exhaust nozzles.
+While the Ludion never progressed beyond the experimental stage, it has been described as possessing practical "flying" qualities.
+The pilot would control both the thrust and deflection of the jet from the nozzles by means of a small stick in each hand.